Scientific Name

 How to Grow and Care

-Sometimes xeriscape gardeners avoid cacti and Yuccas, thinking of them as cliches, but the striking blooms and unusual foliage of the Red Yucca have won over xeriscape enthusiasts from California to Texas to Florida.
+Sometimes xeriscape gardeners avoid cacti and Yuccas, thinking of them as cliches.
+Still, the striking blooms and unusual foliage of the Red Yucca have won over xeriscape enthusiasts from California to Texas to Florida.
 The desert native is also at home in a rock garden, planted among dry streambeds and landscape boulders.
-A surprising addition to a cottage garden or border, it can contribute color and textural interest, if placed with other waterwise perennials… – See more at: How to Grow and Care for a Red Yucca
+A surprising addition to a cottage garden or border can contribute color and textural interest if placed with other water-wise perennials.

 Links